 Read about the best dehydrators for fruit right here

-Check price of the best dehydrator for fruit on Amazon here
+Check price of the best dehydrator for fruit here

 Here are some added sugar choices you can lightly sprinkle or gently brush onto your apple slices for added flavor:

 -cloves (very lightly)

 Set your apples to start dehydrating.
 If your dehydrator has a numerical temperature setting, aim for 135 degrees for making dried apple chips and apple rings.
 We always get the best results at this temperature.